NEE Dividend Growth Has Been Outstanding

 Using NEE stock as an example, sometimes my biggest investment mistakes aren’t the actions I take.
 In contrast, they are the actions I don’t take.

 And NextEra Energy stock.
 With its fast-growing dividend falls into that category.
 Let me explain.

 Way back in 2009 I bought 100 shares of Florida Power & Light, also known as FPL Group.

 You might remember 2009?
 Stocks had been crushed by a real estate bust and banking crisis leading to the deepest, darkest recession in most of our lifetimes.
 It was pretty ugly and at times it seemed the world as we knew it was coming to an end.

-Before I move on, just a quick side note.
-In March 2010, FPL Group changed its name to NextEra Energy, Inc. The company did this to modernize their company image.
-And NextEra Energy stock is our focus today.
+Before I move on with the story, just a quick side note for clarification.
+In March 2010, FPL Group changed its name to NextEra Energy, Inc. Our focus company and stock, today.

 Jim Cramer explains this investing technique on his CNBC TV show Mad Money.
 But this time around, I did not make any additional purchases.

-However, I did reinvest the NEE dividends for 4 years after my original purchase.
+Fortunately, I did reinvest the NEE dividends for 4 years after my original purchase.
 Automatic dividend reinvestment added another 15 shares to my holdings.
 But I even stopped automatic dividend reinvestment in 2013 along with many of my other holdings.